Access 24/7 Emergency Assistance Abroad

 Counseling and Support Upon Return

-Students impacted by events abroad are encouraged to take advantage of the many campus resources available for ongoing support upon return to the US.
+Students impacted by any events abroad are encouraged to take advantage of the many campus resources available for ongoing support upon return to the US.

 Access counselors and other mental health resources at Counseling and Psychological Services.